samuelkinyanjui/personalportfoliosite/README.md

 # 📖 Pesersonal profile website <a name="about-project"></a>

-> This is the second microverse project.
-I want to build strong personal website.
+> This is the My personal website.Engineers need to showcase their expertsim.

-**personal website** is a...
+**The my personal website ** is a...

 ## 🛠 Built With <a name="built-with"></a>
-HTML and css and Figma designer
+HTML and css and flex box
 ### Tech Stack <a name="tech-stack"></a>

-> It will run on MYSQL or any other web hosting application
+> We use the flex box to place items on the page
+>We use css mobile first design to place items in widht greater tha 375px width
+>Keep everything ordely
 <details>
-  <summary>Client</summary>
+  <summary>Web browser</summary>
   <ul>
     <li><a href="https://reactjs.org/">Any web broweser/mostly mozila/firefox</a></li>
   </ul>